 Faculty members requiring assistance with their research may hire either undergraduate or graduate students as Research Assistants.
 These are non-union appointments and salary is set by the hiring professor.

 Undergraduate Research Assistants are limited to 12 hours per week during the academic year.
 This restriction is broadened for Graduate Research Assistants but cannot exceed full-time.

 Work Study/Work Learn

 The Faculty itself, or individual faculty members, may apply and obtain wage subsidy for hiring students to handle specific projects such as assisting professors with research projects, event planning, or working for the faculty itself on projects not part of the regular staff job descriptions.

-Approved projects are posted on Career Connect in early August each year.
+Approved projects are posted with Career Services in early August each year.
 Most positions are created, posted and filled in August and September.

 Work Study/Work Learn appointments are limited to 12 hours per week and a maximum of 150 hours per term during the academic year.
 If the appointment is in summer session, the hours per week limit increases to 20, subject a maximum 300.